ZhehanHuang/Occupational-health-calculation/README.md

 |     Final demand vector             |     represent each good in the manufacturing stage in $ per good                                                                                    |         $\widehat{y}$      | US Environmentally-Extended Input-Output Models (USEEIO v2.0)        | [case study](case-study.xlsx)     |

 ## Results

+In this package, we provided the following datasets.